U.S. calls ISIS fighter enemy combatant, reviving Bush-era term

 The case presents an early test of whether Trump will seek to follow through on any of his campaign rhetoric about counterterrorism.
 He promised last year to "load up" the U.S. military prison at Guantanamo Bay in Cuba "with some really bad dudes."
 U.S. citizens can’t be brought to Guantanamo, but the Trump administration has made no secret of its desire to place terror suspects in military detention elsewhere.

-The Pentagon referred questions about the matter to the Justice Department, which experts said suggests the intention is to bring him to the U.S. and charge him in federal court.
+The Pentagon referred questions about the matter to the Justice Department, which also suggests the intention is to bring him to the U.S. and charge him in federal court, according to experts.
 The Pentagon also did not call him an "unlawful" enemy combatant, which is the language used to describe current Guantanamo detainees.

 Spokesmen for the Justice Department and the White House National Security Council declined to comment on the case.